techidaily/site-smart-video-editing/source/_posts/new-2024-approved-the-ultimate-list-16-best-avi-video-cutters-for-all-platforms.md

 But, guess what?
 These **top 16 AVI video cutters** for Windows, MAC, Android, iPhone, and online will make video cutting and trimming fun, especially when you learn to do it using Filmora.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-transform-your-footage-expert-advice-for-creating-polished-professional-movies/"><u>2024 Approved Transform Your Footage Expert Advice for Creating Polished, Professional Movies</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-getting-started-with-m4r-converters-key-things-to-understand/"><u>Updated 2024 Approved Getting Started with M4R Converters Key Things to Understand</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-watch-your-local-videos-on-tv-chromecast-streaming-tutorial-for-all-devices/"><u>Updated In 2024, Watch Your Local Videos on TV Chromecast Streaming Tutorial for All Devices</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-movies-are-quite-different-from-the-video-you-recorded-and-edited-no-worries-this-article-explains-why-there-are-differences-between-self-made-videos-an/"><u>New Movies Are Quite Different From the Video You Recorded and Edited.
-No Worries, This Article Explains Why There Are Differences Between Self-Made Videos and Movies, as Well as Simple yet Detailed Steps to Make Cinematic Look Videos with FCPX for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-loop-your-videos-with-these-free-programs/"><u>New In 2024, Loop Your Videos with These Free Programs</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-ditch-adobe-premiere-rush-top-4-video-editing-software-alternatives-for-2024/"><u>New Ditch Adobe Premiere Rush Top 4 Video Editing Software Alternatives for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-create-infinite-loops-top-10-free-video-looping-websites/"><u>Updated 2024 Approved Create Infinite Loops Top 10 Free Video Looping Websites</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-the-best-of-the-best-top-12-audio-converters-reviewed-for-2024/"><u>New The Best of the Best Top 12 Audio Converters Reviewed for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/video-editing-mastery-top-picks-for-apple-users-for-2024/"><u>Video Editing Mastery Top Picks for Apple Users for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-the-ultimate-list-of-16-free-film-making-tools/"><u>Updated 2024 Approved The Ultimate List of 16 Free Film Making Tools</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-the-most-popular-video-editing-software-among-pros/"><u>2024 Approved The Most Popular Video Editing Software Among Pros</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/make-stunning-videos-microsoft-video-editor-tips-and-tricks-for-windows-for-2024/"><u>Make Stunning Videos Microsoft Video Editor Tips and Tricks for Windows for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/1714192285830-updated-the-windows-10-doesnt-have-a-native-app-that-enables-you-to-play-movies-or-music-from-dvd-and-blu-ray-discshere-are-some-of-the-best-free-dvd-player/"><u>Updated The Windows 10 Doesnt Have a Native App that Enables You to Play Movies or Music From DVD and Blu-Ray Discs,here Are some of the Best Free DVD Players on the Market and Help You Choose the One that M for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-whatsapp-status-video-creator-tools-free-and-paid-options/"><u>New WhatsApp Status Video Creator Tools Free and Paid Options</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-free-video-trimming-apps-for-windows-10-a-comprehensive-review/"><u>New 2024 Approved Free Video Trimming Apps for Windows 10 A Comprehensive Review</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-weve-selected-the-five-best-free-video-compressor-apps-for-iphones-and-ipads-that-will-enable-you-to-shrink-your-videos-in-minutes-and-pos/"><u>New 2024 Approved Weve Selected the Five Best Free Video Compressor Apps for iPhones and iPads that Will Enable You to Shrink Your Videos in Minutes and Post Them on Social Networks or Send Them Through Email and Mess</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-stop-motion-mastery-a-comprehensive-review-of-top-animation-tools/"><u>New Stop Motion Mastery A Comprehensive Review of Top Animation Tools</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-intro-video-mastery-top-8-tools-for-movie-like-openers/"><u>New 2024 Approved Intro Video Mastery Top 8 Tools for Movie-Like Openers</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-the-best-free-video-surveillance-software-a-comprehensive-guide/"><u>New 2024 Approved The Best Free Video Surveillance Software A Comprehensive Guide</u></a></li>
-<li><a href="https://sound-tweaking.techidaily.com/subtle-audio-degradation-features-in-adobe-rush-new-version-2023-for-2024/"><u>Subtle Audio Degradation Features in Adobe Rush (New Version, 2023) for 2024</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/new-ultimate-font-customization-tools-for-discord-devices-for-2024/"><u>[New] Ultimate Font Customization Tools for Discord Devices for 2024</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/updated-key-steps-to-successfully-infiltrating-your-dream-discord-server/"><u>[Updated] Key Steps to Successfully Infiltrating Your Dream Discord Server</u></a></li>
-<li><a href="https://youtube-help.techidaily.com/2024-approved-navigating-legal-pathways-for-gaining-a-million-youtube-views/"><u>2024 Approved  Navigating Legal Pathways for Gaining a Million YouTube Views</u></a></li>
-<li><a href="https://video-content-creator.techidaily.com/new-lossless-conversion-extracting-mp3-from-videos-for-2024/"><u>New Lossless Conversion Extracting MP3 From Videos for 2024</u></a></li>
-<li><a href="https://unlock-android.techidaily.com/how-to-unlock-xiaomi-redmi-k70e-phone-without-any-data-loss-by-drfone-android/"><u>How to Unlock Xiaomi Redmi K70E Phone without Any Data Loss</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/virtual-mastery-top-5-karate-and-taekwondo-games/"><u>Virtual Mastery  Top 5 Karate and Taekwondo Games</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/unparalleled-top-5-agile-camcorders-guide-for-2024/"><u>Unparalleled Top 5 Agile Camcorders Guide for 2024</u></a></li>
-<li><a href="https://youtube-sure.techidaily.com/ltimate-guide-to-itunes-video-downloading-for-ios-users-for-2024/"><u>The Ultimate Guide to iTunes Video Downloading for iOS Users for 2024</u></a></li>
-<li><a href="https://extra-resources.techidaily.com/how-to-blur-a-picture-on-iphone-4-ways/"><u>How to Blur a Picture on iPhone [4 Ways]</u></a></li>
-<li><a href="https://ios-unlock.techidaily.com/how-to-unlock-iphone-12-pro-without-passcode-4-easy-methods-by-drfone-ios/"><u>How To Unlock iPhone 12 Pro Without Passcode?
-4 Easy Methods</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/how-does-the-stardust-trade-cost-in-pokemon-go-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios/"><u>How does the stardust trade cost In pokemon go On Apple iPhone 14 Plus? | Dr.fone</u></a></li>
-<li><a href="https://video-creation-software.techidaily.com/new-in-2024-leading-14-photo-music-video-creation-tools/"><u>New In 2024, Leading 14 Photo Music Video Creation Tools</u></a></li>
-<li><a href="https://screen-video-capture.techidaily.com/itop-screen-recorder-review/"><u>ITop Screen Recorder Review</u></a></li>
-<li><a href="https://extra-hints.techidaily.com/2024-approved-canvas-clearance-techniques-for-uncluttered-image-frames/"><u>2024 Approved  Canvas Clearance Techniques for Uncluttered Image Frames</u></a></li>
-<li><a href="https://some-skills.techidaily.com/new-top-tier-visual-vaulting-services/"><u>[New] Top-Tier Visual Vaulting Services</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"